MathiDEV/Snitcher/README.md

 An automation project like this communicates with many APIs, some paid (at our expense 😄).

 However, it is impossible for us to push the list of these keys to this GitHub directory.
-On the other hand, **we hosted the site online:** [Snitcher](https://snitcher.socialeo.net).

 If despite everything you want to try this project on your side :